jnjahncke/rosalind_practice/Transitions_and_Transversions/README.md

-Certain Point Mutations are More Commonclick to collapse
+Certain Point Mutations are More Common

 Point mutations occurring in DNA can be divided into two types: transitions and transversions.
 A transition substitutes one purine for another (A↔G) or one pyrimidine for another (C↔T); that is, a transition does not change the structure of the nucleobase.
 Conversely, a transversion is the interchange of a purine for a pyrimidine base, or vice-versa.
 See Figure 1.
 Transitions and transversions can be defined analogously for RNA mutations.